tylerlevine/pr/README.md

 Create or update a github pull request from a local branch.

 ## `pr merge`
-Merge a branch for a github pull request which has been approveed.
+Merge a branch for a github pull request which has been approved.

 ## `pr approve <pr number>`
 Approve a github pull request and create review tag.